BenHUET/eveseat-vagrant/README.md

 # Troubleshooting

-If the installation fails, execute the commands below to retry :
+If the installation fails, execute `vagrant destroy` to rollback to a clean state.
-1. `vagrant halt`
-2. `rm -rf .vagrant`
-3. `vagrant up`